 - You can buy or sell ETF units through the broker using the telephonic mode

-- You can place orders on the online trading terminal that is provided by the broker
+- You can place orders on the online trading terminal that the broker provides

 Once you have purchased the ETF, it will be credited to your Demat account.
-When you need to sell the ETFs, you can sell it using your trading interface like any other equity.
+When you need to sell the ETFs, you can sell them using your trading interface like any other equity.